msgflo/msgflo/doc/fosdem2017/notes.md

 Msgflo

 * Use standard message queue protocol and broker.
 Ex: MQTT with Mosquitto
-* Does touch message payloads, use what you'd like.
+* Does not touch message payloads, use what you'd like.
 * Can be configured to use specific topic/queue names of existing sytems
 * Any programming language, combinations of multiple languages